hbowie/belief-system-21c/content/models/- README.txt

-This folder contains files created by the Notenik application.
+This folder contains a collection of notes created by the Notenik application.

 Learn more at https://Notenik.app